MatthewLKomar/HCI_Hospital_ML/README.md

 See it in action: https://www.youtube.com/watch?v=VeK8viBRrBE&feature=youtu.be Data set not on github, too big.
 Here's google drive link instead. https://drive.google.com/drive/folders/1h6oWzvLv27ss_h0siIa_rexhqDrcOCLs?usp=sharing
 Didn't use any free open source templates (unless you count the SCIKIT library tutorials and computer generated Unreal files).
+I used the Anaconda Python 3.9 environment and Unreal Engine 4.26.0

 **********If for some reason you'll use anything from here, I'd apreciate it if credit me**********